SharadaSrinivasan/1WCwebsite/content/talk/talk-43/talk-43.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
-projects:
+projects: []
--

 # Enable math on this page?
 math: true
 ---

-The paper that Dr. Haseki presented, was titled " Intersectionality Perspective to Understanding the Barriers to Women’s Access and Use: A Case Study Approach"
+The paper that Muge Haseki presented was titled " Intersectionality Perspective to Understanding the Barriers to Women’s Access and Use: A Case Study Approach"